 As a $1 million-level member of the American Red Cross’ Annual Disaster Giving Program (ADGP), Anthem Foundation helps provide a reliable funding base for relief services.
 Investments of ADGP members like Anthem Foundation are the backbone of Red Cross disaster services work—ensuring that the organization can help communities prepare for, respond to and recover from disasters and meet the urgent needs of people affected by disasters anytime and anywhere across the U.S. Anthem’s advance commitment made through the ADGP program is helping the Red Cross make essential preparations and adapt to continue safely delivering its vital disaster services nationwide as communities face increasing impacts of the coronavirus in the U.S.

 Our partnership with Americares is helping to provide personal protective equipment and training to health workers on the front lines of the outbreak.
-To date, Americares has delivered 20 tons of protective supplies.
-An April 2020 commitment will increase the number of masks and other critical PPE items to be distributed in geographies with the highest case counts.
+To date, Americares has delivered 120 tons of protective supplies.
+Our April 2020 donation will increase the number of masks and other critical PPE items to be distributed in geographies with the highest case counts.

 Boys and Girls Clubs

-As communities across the country see their schools close, we are working to redirect up to $2 million in grant funding to local Boys and Girls Clubs to help distribute meals to children and families who rely heavily on school and club meals.
+As communities across the country see their schools close, we are redirecting up to $2 million in grant funding to local Boys and Girls Clubs to help distribute meals to children and families who rely heavily on school and club meals.
 At some Clubs, funding is supporting virtual programming to improve youth physical and mental health during this time.

 Mental Health America (MHA)